Premise· causal

 Challenging Evidence

-- The 'dual loyalty' accusation has a long antisemitic history (used against Dreyfus in France, Jewish Americans during McCarthyism) and risks recycling this trope regardless of intent
+• The 'dual loyalty' accusation has a long history of being directed at minority communities (Dreyfus in France, Japanese-Americans during WWII, Jewish Americans during McCarthyism) and carries significant social consequences when mainstreamed

 Logical Vulnerabilities

-- The claim structurally mirrors antisemitic 'dual loyalty' tropes, which does not make it automatically false but does require a higher evidentiary bar that is rarely met
+• The claim structurally mirrors historical 'dual loyalty' accusations directed at minority communities, which does not make it automatically false but places it in a context that demands careful evidential support